New and simpler pricing

 Our co-operative does not land bank.
-All the land we invest in is to unlock sites for future Foodstuffs stores around the North Island.
+All the land we invest in is to develop sites for future Foodstuffs stores at the right time for each community around the North Island.

-Support recommendation to offer wholesale supply to grocery retailers on a voluntary basis.
+Support recommendation to offer wholesale supply to competing grocery retailers and other qualifying wholesale customers on a voluntary basis.

 How are we improving our relationships with suppliers?